When is Frieze Masters 2019?

 Can I purchase a combined ticket for Frieze London and Frieze Masters?

-Combined tickets for Frieze London and Frieze Masters are available here.
+A limited number of combined tickets for Frieze London and Frieze Masters are released each year.

 What makes Frieze Masters different from other art fairs?

 Frieze Masters offers a unique contemporary perspective on historical art, from collectible objects to significant masterpieces.
 The fair takes place in an elegant, contemporary environment designed by Annabelle Selldorf, benefiting from natural light and avoiding the atmosphere of a trade show.
 World-leading independent curators advise on feature sections for 20th-century art and focussed presentations of historical art and objects.
-The relationship between historical art and contemporary practice is further explored through the acclaimed Frieze Masters Talks programme, which was curated in 2016 by Jennifer Higgie (frieze magazine) and Tim Marlow (Royal Academy, London).
+The relationship between historical art and contemporary practice is further explored through the acclaimed Frieze Masters Talks programme, which was curated in 2018 by Tim Marlow (Royal Academy of Arts, London).

 Who are the Frieze Masters architects?